Heal and Seal a Leaky Gut – Identify the Cause

 Why is leaky gut a problem?

 When items that are supposed to be eliminated from the body, via the digestive tract, find a path into the body’s blood and lymph systems, the body may recognize them as “intruders”.
 In response to these “intruders” (i.e. food allergens, microbes, allergens), immune and inflammatory reactions are initiated.
 This immune and inflammatory response by the body can result in a variety of symptoms and health complaints.
 In those are who have genetic predispositions, diseases can manifest.
-Some of the consequences of a leaky gut include environmental allergies, autoimmune conditions such as RA and Hashimoto’s thyroiditis, headaches, fibromyalgia, fatigue, skin conditions (Eczema, Acne) chronic sinusitis or mood disorders such as Anxiety and depression.
+Some of the consequences of a leaky gut include multiple food reactions, environmental allergies, autoimmune conditions such as RA and Hashimoto’s thyroiditis, fatigue, skin conditions (eczema, acne, psoriasis) chronic sinusitis, and brain fog (especially after eating).

 How to heal a leaky gut – addressing the cause is key!